rafaelmvargas/front-end-intermediate-midterm/README.md

 export default Nav;
 ```

-Once in NavItems we will create a local function `sendSection` and run it on an onClick event:
+Once in NavItem we will create a local function `sendSection` and run it on an onClick event:

 ```js
 import React from "react";